amartinsec/BadBird-C2/README.md

     - Add jitter percentage amount to enable random jitter
 - download \<filename>:
   - Downloads a file from the implant's host and stores it in loot/\<implant name>/
+- upload \<filename>:
+  - Uploads a file to the implant's host
 - post-exp:
   - Enters into the BadBird post-exploitation shell
   - Current implemented features: